 There are more Porto Tours from the team at Taste Porto:

-For the tourist, the traveler, and even locals, to taste food in this manner on a walking tour is one of the best things to do in Porto, Portugal.
+For the tourist, the traveller, and even locals, to taste food in this manner on a walking tour is one of the best things to do in Porto, Portugal.
 Taste Porto Food Tours have got it right!
-We experienced the real food from a local’s perspective, dined in the best local places whilst learning so much along the way.
+We experienced real food from a local’s perspective, dined in the best local places whilst learning so much along the way.
 We thank Carly and Joanne and the team at Taste Porto Food Tours for hosting us for the day.